 Global Wealth Management is a successor to a financial institution that has changed names and ownership several times over the past four decades.
 Ram Kolluri, one of the original founders in 1983 of what was then called Individual Asset Planning Corporation, repurchased the firm, called Global Investment Management, Inc., in 2010 and reorganized it as Global Investment Management, LLC.
 In 2015, he changed the name to Global Wealth Management.

-In 2017, Kolluri sold his majority ownership stake to the Martin Tuchman Revocable Trust, which now owns 85% of the firm and remains its principal investor.
+In 2017, Kolluri sold his majority ownership stake to the Martin Tuchman Revocable Trust, which now owns 85% of the firm, and remains its principal investor with a 10% stake.
+President and Chief Investment Officer Sripat Pandey has a 5% stake.
 During his career in the shipping industry, Martin Tuchman co-founded multiple companies, selling two with his partner for $1 billion in 2007.
 He is now the chairman and CEO of the Tuchman Group, which invests primarily in real estate, banking and international shipping.

-Global Wealth Management has six employees, all of whom perform investment advisory functions and half of whom are certified financial planners (CFPs).
-The firm has about $538 million in assets under management.
+Global Wealth Management has four employees, all of whom perform investment advisory functions.
+Two of them are certified financial planners (CFPs).

 What types of clients does Global Wealth Management serve?